 There’s always room for a little more greenery in my craft studio!!

-I love how the succulent spills over the front of the larger container!
+I love how the donkey tail spills over the front!

 To keep these babies looking good, they should be watered once a week.
 Give them a soaking until water runs out the bottom and let them dry out completely.
 Watering them daily will quickly kill them.
 I also fertilize occasionally by putting some liquid seaweed into the watering can.